mikamimh/AI-Risk/README.md

 Research tool developed as part of a master's dissertation on risk stratification in cardiovascular surgery using artificial intelligence.

+The training source can be a canonical multi-sheet workbook/database, a flat CSV/Parquet table, or a single-sheet Excel export.
+Single-sheet Excel files with default names such as `Planilha1` are treated like flat datasets.

 ## What this app does

 The system reads structured clinical data from hospital electronic records, builds an analytical dataset with one row per surgery, and calculates three risk scores for predicting 30-day or in-hospital mortality: